Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 The Council’s statutory authority is in 24 Del.
 C., Chapter 40.

-The Council meets the third Tuesday of each month at 9:30 a.m., except for August and December.
+Unless notified otherwise, the Council meets the third Tuesday of each month at 9:30 a.m., except for August and December.
 All meetings are open to the general public and are held in the Cannon Building, 861 Silver Lake Boulevard, in Dover.
+The meeting schedule is available at the State of Delaware public meeting calendar.